-    When there are blockages to the free flow of Qi and Xue, disease occurs as the body struggles to maintain harmony within itself.
+When there are blockages to the free flow of Qi and Xue, diseases can occur as the body struggles to maintain harmony within itself.

 Where do these blockages come from?

 These blockages arise as a result of the body’s inability to deal adequately with stressful influences.
-These may include the external climate, mental and emotional stress, overwork, poor diet, lack of exercise, toxic overload and trauma, among others.
+These causes of diseases include:

 I assume that this is when those influences are stronger?